The best Star Trek villains of all time: from the Borg to the Klingons

 Don’t forget that you can set phasers to upvote or downvote these classic Star Trek villains.

 All of the existing Star Trek TV shows are available to stream on Netflix, while Star Trek: Picard is on Amazon Prime Video.

-Every one of the Star Trek movies is available to rent and buy on Amazon Prime Video.
+Every one of the Star Trek movies is available to watch now on Paramount+.
+In fact two Star Trek shows feature in our best Paramount+ Shows guide.

-- Get another sci-fi fix with our shortlist of the Star Wars movies, ranked
+- Get another sci-fi fix with our shortlist of the best Star Wars movies, ranked

 10 great Star Trek villains